nikgava/nikgava.github.io/_pages/about.md

 ### Work

-I am currently working as a Industry Process Consultant (internship) at [Dassault Systèmes](https://www.3ds.com/it/) in Milan.
-My team, [SIMULIA](https://www.3ds.com/it/prodotti-e-servizi/simulia/) is involved in providing consultancy services by developing customer specific Finite Element Models and Optimization analyses for a wide range of industries (automotive, aerospace, defense, marine, geotechnical, offshore, etc.).
+I am an Industry Process Consultant at [Dassault Systèmes](https://www.3ds.com/it/) in Milan, working within the [SIMULIA](https://www.3ds.com/it/prodotti-e-servizi/simulia/) team.
+I support clients in transitioning to the 3DEXPERIENCE platform, a unified environment that enhances engineering, simulation, and collaboration.
+My role bridges technical expertise and business consulting, helping companies workflows, improve efficiency, and adopt innovative solutions.
+By understanding customer needs, I guide them in optimizing processes and maximizing the value of digital transformation.

 ### Education